Police Scotland

 Background

-Police Scotland has over 300 sites across the country, with Business Stream providing water and waste water services, including added value solutions, to all of them since April 2020 through the Public Sector Scotland Framework.
+Business Stream provides water and waste water services, including added value solutions, to Police Scotland’s estate portfolio and has done so since April 2020 through the Public Sector Scotland Framework.

 The challenge

-In January 2025, Business Stream identified a higher than usual water consumption at Police Scotland’s Baird Street Station in Glasgow’s City Centre - brought to their attention by the automated meter reader (AMR) installed on site.
+In January 2025, Business Stream identified a higher than usual water consumption at Police Scotland’s Baird Street Station in Glasgow’s City Centre - brought to their attention by the AMR installed on site triggering an alarm threshold.

-As part of a drive to improve their water efficiency and take more control of their usage, Police Scotland have invested over £100,000 in automated meter reading technology since 2020.
+As part of a drive to improve water efficiency and take more control of usage, Police Scotland have made significant investment in Automated Meter Reading (AMR) technology since 2020.

-Automated meter readers (AMR) are small devices that send meter readings in 15-minute intervals to a centralised point via either a wired or wireless connection to provide almost real-time data.
+AMR are small devices connecting to water meters that send meter readings in 15-minute intervals to a centralised point via either a wired or wireless connection to provide almost real-time data.

 AMRs don’t need physical intervention from the customer, and the data can be accessed 24/7, 365 days of the year which means businesses, and their water retailers, can remotely monitor water use on site and identify any issues that arise.